-- 14.1 The mover of a motion or amendment shall read it and shall state that it is so moved but shall not speak to it until it is seconded, subject to clause 11.2 of the Standing Orders. - 14.2 A Councillor may make a request to the Chair for further information before or after the motion or amendment is seconded. - 14.3 A motion or amendment may be withdrawn by the mover thereof with the consent of Council, which shall be signified without debate, and a Councillor shall not speak upon such motion or amendment thereof after the mover has been granted permission by Council for its withdrawal. - 14.4 The mover of a motion shall have the right to reply.
+- 14.1 The mover of a motion or amendment shall read it and shall state that it is so moved but shall not speak to it until it is seconded, unless permission is given in accordance with Clause 12.2 - 14.2 A Councillor may make a request to the Chair for further information before or after the motion or amendment is seconded. - 14.3 A motion or amendment may be withdrawn by the mover thereof with the consent of the Chair, which shall be done without debate, and a Councillor shall not speak upon such motion or amendment thereafter once the mover has been granted permission by the Chair for its withdrawal. - 14.4 The mover of a motion shall have the right of reply.
 The mover of any amendment shall have no right of reply.
-Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply. - 14.5 Each speaker shall be restricted to not more than five (5) minutes unless the Chair rules otherwise. - 14.6 Where two or more Councillors indicate they may wish to speak at the same time, the Chair shall determine who is entitled to priority. - 14.7 In accordance with Section 273 of the Local Government Regulation 2012, if a decision made at a meeting is inconsistent with a recommendation or advice given to Council by officers, the minutes of the meeting must include a statement of the reasons for not adopting the recommendation or advice.
+Each Councillor shall speak no more than once to the same motion or same amendment except as a right of reply unless the Chair rules otherwise.

+14.5 Each speaker shall be restricted to not more than five (5) minutes unless the Chair rules otherwise.